Let Me in Your Heart Again: Anita Dobson version

-It was recorded by May's now wife Anita Dobson (with May on guitar), for her 1988 studio album Talking of Love.
+A version of the song was recorded by May's now-wife Anita Dobson (with May on guitar) for her 1988 studio album Talking of Love.
 She reportedly used the Queen version(s) as a guide vocal.

 William Orbit mix

 A remix by William Orbit was released in November 2014 as a single in the UK to raise money for Product Red, an initiative founded in 2006 by U2 frontman Bono for the purpose of engaging the private sector in raising awareness and funds to help eliminate HIV/AIDS in Africa.
 This mix features William Orbit on keyboards and programming.

 The song charted at #102 in British charts.